Getting an MOT

 If you think your car has passed when it shouldn’t have

-- no more than 3 months has passed since the MOT test if it’s a corrosion-related problem
+- within 3 months of the MOT if it’s a corrosion-related problem

-- no more than 28 days has passed for other defects
+- within 28 days has passed for other defects

 If you think your MOT certificate isn’t genuine